New novel : The Pieces

-My latest book, The Pieces, will be published by Senex Press on 8th May.
+My latest book, The Pieces, was published by Senex Press in May.

 In 1968, English folk-singer Adam Earnshaw vanishes during a tour of the U.S. In The Pieces, a wide array of voices – university friends, lovers, fellow-musicians, a pirate radio DJ, an expatriate American record producer, an obsessive, self-destructive teenage girl – contribute their own fragments to the puzzle of his life.
 All, in their very different ways, have been indelibly touched by their encounter, more than fifty years ago, with the brilliant but elusive Earnshaw.
 But none, ultimately, can explain the riddle of what happened to him.